-For more than 46 years, we at the ES RC&D have worked quietly in the background on wide ranging local issues.
+For nearly half a century, the ESVARC&D has worked quietly in the background on wide ranging local issues.
 We pioneered development of innovative public infrastructure such as Waterless Fire Hydrants for dealing with the challenges of rural firefighting.
-We have spearheaded widespread implementation of public boat landings in many of our seaside and bayside towns.
-We have collaborated on the development of model conservation demonstration programs such as Living Shorelines, which not only mitigate erosion from increased weather activity and rising sea levels, but also improve water quality which in turn improves aquaculture.
-The reestablishment of oyster and clam beds in the Chesapeake Bay and the in the coastal waters of the seaside contribute not only to a major economic gain but also to the resiliency of our shorelines.
+We spearheaded widespread implementation of public boat landings in many of our seaside and bayside towns.
+We collaborated on the development of model conservation demonstration programs such as Living Shorelines, which not only mitigate erosion from increased weather activity and rising sea levels, but also improve water quality which in turn improves aquaculture.
 Not only do we facilitate the research and development of conservation and resource infrastructure, we follow up with community outreach and education to spread the practices of resiliency throughout the community and private landowners.